Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Instantons for the 3D Navier-Stokes equations

 The structure of instanton solutions is of particular importance.
 As an example serves the observation that the rotational symmetric vorticity instanton in the two-dimensional NSE has no relevance at all \cite{falkovich-lebedev:2011}.
 Only taking into account symmetry breaking angle dependent contributions results in an effective action suitable for the instanton calculus.

-In the case of the KPZ equation, symmetry breaking (or dynamical phase transition) has been demonstrated as the mechanism to generate the relevant minimiser for obtaining the correct tail asymptotics \cite{janas-kamenev-meerson:2016}.
-The symmetry breaking that we observe and that results in instantons with a pancake or sheet like structure (see figures~\ref{fig:vorticity-result} and \ref{fig:strain-result}) also provides the relevant minimisers.
+In the case of the KPZ equation, symmetry breaking (or dynamical phase transition) has been demonstrated as the mechanism to generate the relevant instanton for obtaining the correct tail asymptotics \cite{janas-kamenev-meerson:2016}.
+Here, we make similar observations: symmetry breaking is essential to compute the relevant instanton with a pancake or sheet like structure (see figures~\ref{fig:vorticity-result} and \ref{fig:strain-result}).
 Whether these structures are related to the recently discovered confined vortex surfaces~\cite{migdal:2021} and the tangential discontinuity of vortex sheets~\cite{agafontsev-kuznetsov-mailybaev:2021} poses a challenging question.